deeyinn/ICS4U-cavebound-storygame/README.md

-basic story game made in an assignment for ICS4U.
+Basic Java story game.
+Made for an assignment in ICS 4U